Pysched/MS3-DM/README.md

 - [**_Wireframe 4_**](https://res.cloudinary.com/pysched/image/upload/c_scale,w_898/v1592056377/Bookshelf%20images/CamScanner_05-26-2020_02.05.46_Page_4_texd8j.jpg)

 My Final Project design and layout differs from my initial wireframes.
 This occured as part of my development iteration process.
-As the site evloved and technoical challenges either become too much or overocme, the design changed to reflect that, the initial wireframes gave me a great base from which to start and develop from and are an essential part of the process.
+As the site evolved and technical challenges either become too much or overcome, the design changed to reflect this.

+The initial wireframes gave me a great base from which to start and develop from and are an essential part of the process.

 ### Database Schema